 The word "logistic" in the name of the error hints at a connection with loss function in logistic regression - this is just a method for solving the problem of binary classification, which gets the probability of belonging to class 1.
 But so far we have been proceeding from the general assumptions that our algorithm generates this probability (the algorithm can be, for example, a random forest or boosting over trees).
 Let's see that there is still a close connection with loss function in logistic regression… let's see how the logistic regression (i.e. sigmoid from a linear combination) is adjusted to this error function by the SGD method.

 As we can see, adjusting the weights is exactly the same as when adjusting linear regression!
 In fact, this indicates the relationship of different regressions: linear and logistic, or rather, the relationship of distributions: normal and Bernoulli.

-In many books, another expression goes by the name of log loss function (that is, precisely "logistic loss"), which we can get by substituting the expression for the sigmoid in log loss and redesignating: we assume that the class labels are now -1 and +1, then we get the following:
+In many books, another expression goes by the name of log loss function (that is, precisely "logistic loss"), which we can get by substituting the expression for the sigmoid in it and redesignating: we assume that the class labels are now -1 and +1, then we get the following:

 It is useful to look at the graph of the function central to this view:

 As you can see, this is a smoothed (differentiable everywhere) analog of the max (0,x) function, which in deep learning is commonly called ReLU (Rectified Linear Unit).
-If, when setting the weights, we minimize the log loss, then in this way we set up the classic logistic regression, but if we use ReLU, slightly correct the argument and add regularization, then we get the classic SVM setting:
+If, when setting the weights, we minimize it, then in this way we set up the classic log loss logistic regression, but if we use ReLU, slightly correct the argument and add regularization, then we get the classic SVM setting:

 the expression under the sum sign is usually called Hinge loss.
 As you can see, often seemingly completely different methods can be obtained by "slightly correcting" the optimized functions to resemble similar ones.
 By the way, when training RVM (Relevance vector machine), very similar functionality is also used: